top of page

 We were a little disheartened, but we understood.
 These things take time.

-So, we did the logical thing: went for a night swim, ordered Chipotle, and binge-watched Cops.
-The van would be fixed tomorrow, and we'd be back on the road soon enough.
+So, we made the logical decision: we went for a night swim, ordered Chipotle, and binge-watched Cops.
+The van was supposed to be fixed tomorrow, and we would be back on the road soon.

-Reader, the van was not fixed the next day.
-Alex dedicated the whole day to it, only to discover around 6:00 PM that he hadn't fixed it and would have to return on Monday.
+However, the reader’s van was not fixed the next day.
+Alex had dedicated the entire day to fixing it, only to find out around 6:00 PM that he hadn’t made any progress and would have to return on Monday.

-It wasn’t the news we’d hoped for, but we didn’t let it dampen our spirits.
+It wasn’t the news we had hoped for, but what could we do?

 Comments